branko333/timetracker/README.md

-# TimeTracker #
+# TimeTracker

-This is a sample application for ASP.NET Core and Aurelia.
+This is a sample application and research project for ASP.NET Core, Aurelia and other libraries, frameworks and tools:

+- ASP.NET Core / WebAPI
+- Aurelia
+- Aurelia CLI
+- Entity Framework Core (for now, Marten later)
+- ASP.NET Identity Framework Core
+- IdentityServer4
+- ASP.NET MVC Boilerplate
+- MediatR
+- ...

-A lot of things are not done currently, including the content of this readme file.
+A lot of things are in the flux, including the content of this readme file.

 ## Functionality

-TimeTracker is a simple application for collecting daily timesheet entries for a freelance developer.
+TimeTracker is a simple application for collecting daily timesheet entries for a (freelance) developer.

+### Requirements

+The application collects daily `Timesheet` from `Developer`, for a particular `Employer`, employer's `Client` and client's `Project`.
+Each timesheet entry also contains description, date, hours spent and hourly wage / rate.

+Developer hourly rate is definable per employer, client and project where each subsequnt rate overrides previous one.

+Developer has the ability to display timesheet summaries filtered per period, employer, client and project.

+`Employer manager` has the ability to display timesheet summaries filtered per developer, period, client and project.
+Manager can also create clients and projects, set developer's hourly rate and assign her to various projects.

+`Admin` can create employers, assign managers and developers to employers, view system log, etc.

 ## Application setup